SilkRose/Pony/stories/ban-appeal/ban-appeal.md

 Twilight hugs back finally, resting her head on me for a moment.
 "Thank you, Pinkie."

+"You have some really specific books.
+I have no idea where you'd even get some of those books."

+Twilight giggles and hugs tighter.

 After the hug is over, I ask, "What should we do next?
 Do you need more help?"